zwiebert/tronferno-fhem/README.md

 # tronferno-fhem

-Use Fernotron devices with FHEM Server.
+Using Fernotron devices with FHEM

 ## General

-This project holds two different FHEM modules for the same purpose:
+This project contains two different FHEM modules for the purpose of controlling and utilizing pyhsical Fernotron devices via radio frequency.
+Fernotron devices are shutters, plugs and  controllers, sensors for input.

-* Module Fernotron which requires SIGNALduino as underlyning IODev and RF transceiver hardware.
-It can control Fernotron devices and utilizes Sensors and Switches for general purpose use in FHEM.
+1. Te FHEM module Fernotron controls Fernotron devices and utilizes Sensors and Switches for usage with FHEM.
+It requires SIGNALduino as underlyning IODev and RF transceiver hardware.
+The installation is described below.
+After that, please refer to the [english module help text](doc/sduino_fernotron.pod).

-* Module Tronferno which requires TronfernoMCU as underlying IODev and my [Tronferno-MCU](https://github.com/zwiebert/tronferno-mcu) RF transceiver hardware.
+2. FHEM  Module Tronferno controls Fernotron devices.
+It has its own I/O device module TronfernoMCU.
+It requires the [Tronferno-MCU](https://github.com/zwiebert/tronferno-mcu) RF transceiver hardware.
+Istallation is described below.
+Please refer to  [english module help text](doc/tronferno.pod) for usage information after that.

 ## Installation